dafny-lang/dafny/docs/DafnyRef/Statements.md

   the caller's first out-parameter type.
   If the caller's first out-parameter type is failure-compatible (which it need not be), then failures can be propagated up the call chain.
-  If the keyword form of the statement is used, then no `PropagateFailure` member is needed and there is no restriction on the caller's first out-parameter.
+  If the keyword form (e.g. `assume`) of the statement is used, then no `PropagateFailure` member is needed, because no failure can occur, and there is no restriction on the caller's first out-parameter.
 * In the statement `j, k :- Callee(i);`,
   when the callee's return value has an `Extract` member, the type of `j` is not the type of the first out-parameter of `Callee`.